-Does the same as compile/1, 2, but uses an existing .beam file as base, i.e. the module is not compiled from source.
-Thus $compile_beam/1$ is faster than compile/1, 2.
+Does the same as compile/1, 2, but uses an existing .beam file as base, that is, the module is not compiled from source.
+Thus compile_beam/1 is faster than compile/1, 2.

-Note that the existing .beam file must contain abstract code, i.e. it must have been compiled with the debug\info option.
-If not, the error reason {no\abstract\code,BeamFile} is returned.
-If the abstract code is encrypted, and no key is available for decrypting it, the error reason {encrypted\abstract\code,BeamFile} is returned.
+Note that the existing .beam file must contain abstract code, that is, it must have been compiled with the debug_info option.
+If not, the error reason {no_abstract_code, BeamFile} is returned.
+If the abstract code is encrypted, and no key is available for decrypting it, the error reason {encrypted_abstract_code, BeamFile} is returned.

-If only the module name (i.e. not the full name of the .beam file) is given to this function, the .beam file is found by calling code: which(Module).
-If no .beam file is found, the error reason non\existing is returned.
-If the module is already cover compiled with compile\beam/1, the .beam file will be picked from the same location as the first time it was compiled.
-If the module is already cover compiled with compile/1, 2, there is no way to find the correct .beam file, so the error reason {already\cover\compiled, no\beam\found, Module} is returned.
+If only the module name (that is, not the full name of the .beam file) is given to this function, the .beam file is found by calling code: which(Module).
+If no .beam file is found, the error reason non_existing is returned.
+If the module is already cover compiled with compile_beam/1, the .beam file will be picked from the same location as the first time it was compiled.
+If the module is already cover compiled with compile/1, 2, there is no way to find the correct .beam file, so the error reason {already_cover_compiled, no_beam_found, Module} is returned.